 Foreign currency transactions are recorded at the exchange rate as at the date of the transaction.
 At each statement of financial position date, monetary assets and liabilities are translated using the period end foreign exchange rate.
 Non-monetary assets and liabilities in foreign currencies other than the functional currency are translated using the historical rate.
 All gains and losses on translation of these foreign currency transactions are included in the profit and loss.
-The functional currency for HIVE Blockchain Technologies Ltd. is the Canadian dollar, and is the US dollar for its wholly owned subsidiaries.
+The functional currency for HIVE Blockchain Technologies Ltd. and 9376-9974 Quebec Inc. is the Canadian dollar, and is the US dollar for its other wholly owned subsidiaries.